stephanb-org/ste_blog/about.md

 ![Portfolio-artwork](/assets/img/home-1.jpg)

-I am a postgraduate student at University of Malta reading for an M.Eng in Structural Engineering.
+I am a postgraduate student at University of Malta reading for an M.Eng in Structural Engineering, whilst working with SAS Malta.

 I have a particular interest in parametric architecture and the integration of organic forms.
 In the past 5 years I have worked along side reputable architects and engineers which has given me experience and know-how in vast aspects of civil engineering.